 Further considerations: The most thoughtful responses come if you provide students with enough time at the end of a class to take the exercise seriously.
 Five minutes is probably over-generous, though students can always leave when they are finished; and one minute may generate rushed responses, but they can still be useful.

 Like anything else, this exercise will become sterile if it is used every single class; responses can become pro forma.
 But used spontaneously and every so often, it is powerful and instructive for minds on both sides of the transaction.

-As-yet untested possibilities: Enable “student liking” so that students can, sometime before the next class, “upvote” questions they may also have
+As-yet untested possibilities: Enable “student liking” so that students can, sometime before the next class, “upvote” questions they may also have.
+(This is probably most useful for larger lectures.)

-; and/or enable threaded responses so that students can add observations to others’ comments.
+Enable threaded responses so that students can add observations to others’ comments. homework assignment that built on the previous class’s material.

-To ensure responses, build this into a homework assignment that built on the previous class’s material.
+In my experience, most students, being pressed for time like the rest of us, may not respond to their classmates’ comments on their own.
+But it might be possible to encourage them to read and respond to their classmates as part of a follow-up homework assignment.